hassan-imran/Done/README.md

 2 default users

 admin ---Username

 Admin123 ---Password

 guest ---UserName

 Guest123 ---Password

-Although you can sign up too!..
+Although you can sign up too! (there is no database at the back so it doesn't save any details, although they are stored in localStorage)

 ***********************************************